rcifw/rcifw.github.io/docs/software/visual-studio-code.md

   Port 2222
 ```

 Note that you *must* set up public key authentication as described [here](../getting-started/connect-to-login-nodes.md#entering-my-password-to-login-every-time-is-so-annoying--how-can-i-connect-to-the-cluster-without-entering-the-password).
-Password authentication is *not* allowed on the worker nodes.
+Password authentication is *not* allowed on the compute nodes.
 In this example, our private key is stored in `~/.ssh/chpc_rsa` on our local computer.

-Next, create a tunnel from your local computer to the worker node running your interactive job via a login node.
-In this example we tunnel local port 2222 to port 22 on worker node17.
+Next, create a tunnel from your local computer to the compute node running your interactive job via a login node.
+In this example we tunnel local port 2222 to port 22 on compute node17.

  ```
 [localuser@localmachine ~]$ ssh -L 2222:node17:22 login3.chpc.wustl.edu
  ```

-Now you are ready to connect to the worker node using VS Code.
+Now you are ready to connect to the compute node using VS Code.

-## Remote Development on the Worker Node
+## Remote Development on a Compute Node

 Assuming you've already installed the [remote extension](https://code.visualstudio.com/docs/remote/ssh), when you start VS Code you should see something like this.